rtgodwin/rtgodwin.github.io/_docs/prep.md

 - Roll trinkets in Chap.
 5, sells for 1d6 gold.
 - DC 13 Intimidation or Persuasion:
-- > He says that Floon and a well-dressed fellow of similar appearance and bearing (Renaer Neverember, though the gnome doesn’t know his name and didn’t recognize him) were jumped outside the shop by rough-looking men in black leather armor.
+> He says that Floon and a well-dressed fellow of similar appearance and bearing were jumped outside the shop by rough-looking men in black leather armor.
 Xoblob thinks there were five attackers, but none of them looked familiar.
 One of them had a black tattoo of a winged snake on his neck.

+### The Skewered Dragon

+> The Skewered Dragon looks like a ruin.
+Both of its front-facing windows are smashed, and a ship’s anchor is lodged in the roof.
+Through the windows, you can see a group of haggard patrons drinking from huge tankards.

+- Dockworkers don't want to talk.
+DC 13 Intim or Persuasion:
+> Several of the regulars remember seeing Volo and Floon drinking together a couple of nights ago.
+After Volo left, Floon stuck around long enough to meet with another friend: Renaer Neverember, the son of Waterdeep’s previous Open Lord, Dagult Neverember.
+“Chip off the old block, that one!” sneers one patron.
+“Just another spoiled, rich noble who likes to rub our noses in it!” says another.

+- They played Three-Dragon Ante, Volo left.
+Volo and 5 men followed them out.
+- The 5 haven't been seen since, but are known to frequent a warehouse down the road on Candle Lane - "Look for the snake symbol on the door."

+### Warehouse